zetavg/chromium-website/site/quic/playing-with-quic/index.md

 Chrome/Chromium to accept it for QUIC.
-If you are using a self-signed certificate or a certificate that is signed by a custom CA, you need to use the `--ignore-certificate-errors-spki-list` command line flag to trust an individual certificate based on its spki.
+If you are using a self-signed certificate or a certificate that is signed by a custom CA, you need to use the `--ignore-certificate-errors-spki-list` command line flag to trust an individual certificate based on its SPKI.
+It is not possible to trust a custom CA using this flag.
+If you wish to deploy a MITM proxy that intercepts traffic, you need to block QUIC entirely and intercept TLS instead.

 ### **Troubleshooting**